pvcraven/2017_web_security/source/xss/xss.rst

 * Web Application Firewall (WAF) - the most common protection [xss-attacks]_

 	* Many web browsers now come with built-in defenses against some XSS attacks.
-	  This mostly works on reflective XSS, as the browers can detect when common attacks senarios are run, and can nutralize them even if the user clicks on the link itself.
+	  This mostly works on reflective XSS, as the browsers can detect when common attack senarios are run, and can neutralize them even if the user clicks on the link itself.
 [Shema]_

 * Signature based Filtering - "identifies and blocks malicious requests" [xss-attacks]_